mdmjsh/FPR/write_up.md

 Or Heap's algorithm which switches items in the input depending on whether the current iteration through the input is an odd or even number.

-These approaches were rejected as they didn't seem to be the most functional in nature.
-That is to say reconstructing the input list by swapping indexes but leaving the rest untouched seems a functional antipattern due to the requirement of data mutability; any attempt to do this in an immutable way would just require more temporary storage and would ultimately feel like working around the problem.
+These approachs were rejected as they didn't seem to be the most functional in nature.
+That is to say reconstructing the input list by swapping indexes but leaving the rest untouched seems a functional antipattern due to the requirement of data mutability; any attempt to do this in an imutable way would just require more temporary storage and would ultimately feel like working around the problem.

-Instead a similar blueprint to the `choose` algorithm was followed, using the idea of finding the permutations of the scope and then the permutations of the rest.
+Instead a similar blueprint to the `choose` algorithm was followed, using the idea of the finding the permutations of the scope and then the permutations of the rest.

 1. Swap character 0 with all other characters (including itself) in the input
 2. For each of these subsets, perms = x ++ perms xs